kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 date: 2025-07-18
 author: "Fabian Kammel (ControlPlane)"
 draft: false
+description: "The world of cryptography is on the cusp of a major shift with the advent of quantum computing.
+While powerful quantum computers are still largely..."
 ---
 The world of cryptography is on the cusp of a major shift with the advent of quantum computing.
 While powerful quantum computers are still largely theoretical for many applications, their potential to break current